2. Which French Bank?

 None of them are all entirely internet only banks, in the sense that some do have a presence on the high street.
 However, the services offered by the branch network are very limited, so you need to ensure you know what you want from your bank.
 If you are using the bank to deposit cash on a regular basis, then you are probably going to need a branch network.

-As all the main high street banks now have internet access available to their clients you will need to be satisfied that you are getting something from an internet bank that you cannot get from the high street.
+As all the main retail banks now have internet access available to their clients you will need to be satisfied that you are getting something from an internet bank that you cannot get from the high street.

-The charges imposed by these banks are generally lower than those of the main retail banks, with some offering free banking.
+The charges imposed by these banks are generally lower than those of the main retail banks, with many offering free banking.

-In addition, their rates of interest on savings accounts are generally higher than those of the high street banks.
+In addition, their rates of interest on savings accounts are generally higher than those of the retail banks.

-Nevertheless, the margin of difference is usually very small and in recent years no bank has been able to offer particularly attractive permanent savings rates.
+Nevertheless, the margin of difference on savings is usually very small and in recent years no bank has been able to offer particularly attractive permanent savings rates.

 In order to try and hook new customers the internet banks regularly do promotions that offer a high rate of interest on savings accounts.
 However, there are all sorts of conditions attached to these offers, and the period of validity of the headline rate is restricted to three to six months.